Yoplitein/phrased/README.md

 * whitespace, as defined by Unicode
     * whitespace is preserved, however (represented as separate words in the parse tree)
-* a character used to delimit macro or choice expressions, unless they are escaped with a backslash (`\`)
+* a character used to delimit variable or choice expressions, unless they are escaped with a backslash (`\`)

-###Macros
+###Variables
-A macro is an expression of the form `$macroName` or  `$(macroName arg1 arg2 ...)`.
+A variable is an expression of the form `$variableName` or  `$(variableName arg1 arg2 ...)`.

-Macros are either resolved as the result of calls to user-supplied functions, or as strings from a dictionary.
+Variables are either resolved as the result of calls to user-supplied functions, or as strings from a dictionary.

-Macros implemented as functions can (theoretically) perform any kind of processing on the arguments, running them through another lex-parse-resolve sequence, modifying the dictionary (if possible), or perhaps other operations still.
+Variables implemented as functions can (theoretically) perform any kind of processing on the arguments, running them through another lex-parse-resolve sequence, modifying the dictionary (if possible), or perhaps other operations still.

-When a macro does not exist as a function, the macro resolver falls back to a dictionary object, looking up the macro name as a category of word.
+When a variable does not exist as a function, the variable resolver falls back to a dictionary object, looking up the variable name as a category of word.

 ###Choices
 A choice is an expression of the form `{first choice|second choice|...}`.